 What it does: The official WooCommerce Force Sells extension automatically adds a product to the cart when the customer adds a specific product to their cart.
 The cost of the hamper will be whatever you have set as the price in WooCommerce.

-Example: You’re creating a build-your-own product website selling gift hampers.
+Example: You're creating a build-your-own product website selling gift hampers.
 You want to force customers to buy a $50 hamper box when they add hamper contents (e.g. a box of chocolates or bottle of wine) to the cart.
-You can use the Force Sells plugin to link the products so that whenever you add any of the hamper contents products to the cart, a hamper is added too.
-The customer will pay the price for each of the hamper contents products they have added, plus $50 for the hamper product.
+You can use the Force Sells plugin to link the products so that whenever you add hamper contents products to the cart, a hamper is added too.
+The customer will pay the price for each of the hamper contents products they have added.
+They'll also pay $50 for the hamper product.

 WooCommerce Chained Products

 What it does: WooCommerce Chained Products is similar to Force Sells, but the linked product is given away as a gift, and is not chargeable.
-You can still sell the linked product separately and set a price for it; but it will be given away free of charge when you use it as a chained product.
+You can still sell the linked product separately and set a price for it.
+However, it will be given away free of charge when you use it as a chained product.